 This is a guest post from McKenzie Gregory of Emma.

-In the modern inbox, it can be difficult for your event emails to stand out.
-After all, you aren’t just competing with other events and promotional messages — you’re also competing against real people your prospective attendees know and trust.
+It can be difficult for your event invitation email to stand out in people’s inboxes.
+After all, you aren’t just competing with other events and promotional messages — you’re also competing against work emails, messages from friends, and newsletters from their favorite brands.

-At this point, it’s passé to even consider designing your event emails without mobile in mind, but there’s a reason we come back to it over and over again: event creators still send emails that don’t render on a small screen!
+At this point, it’s passé to even consider designing your event emails without mobile in mind, but there’s a reason we repeatedly stress the importance of responsive emails: event creators still send emails that don’t render on a small screen!

 To provide a great mobile experience, stick with a scannable, one-column design, like this example from the Tennessee Titans.
 You’ll also want to include a big, tappable CTA button and only use text that’s 14px or larger.
 Finally, if you’re directing recipients to a landing page, make sure that page is mobile-friendly, too.

 Another great way to fill the time between your announcement and the actual event?
-An email promoting your sponsors.
+An email that promotes your sponsors.
 Your event wouldn’t be possible without your sponsors, so show them some love with a dedicated email to attendees.

-Not only will it make your sponsors happy, it will provide value to attendees by making them aware of helpful products or services that will be at your event.
+Not only will it make your sponsors happy, but it’ll also provide value to attendees by making them aware of helpful products or services that will be at your event.
 This example from Yoga in the Field showcases how to promote a sponsor while still keeping the imagery and messaging relevant to the event.

 Many event promoters put a ton of time and effort into their promotional emails, then neglect their post-event communications.
-Yet, your follow-up email is one of the most important you’ll ever send.
+But your follow-up email is one of the most important you’ll ever send.

-For Emma’s Marketing United conference, we follow up the day after we wrap with the post-conference video recap, some valuable takeaways, and our attendee survey.
+For Emma’s Marketing United conference, we follow up the day after we wrap with a post-conference video recap, some valuable takeaways, and our attendee survey.

 While you want to reach as many potential attendees as possible, you also want to keep your email list clean.
 This is vital to preserve your sender reputation and avoid deliverability issues (aka, landing in the dreaded spam folder).

-One effective strategy to maintain list hygiene is to send the occasional re-engagement email to your list, asking them to opt into future communications if they still want to hear from you — like in this example from Vans Warped Tour.
-Past attendees may not want to be able to return in the future, so allow them to self-select to ensure you’re getting the right message to the right people.
+One effective strategy to maintain list hygiene is to send the occasional re-engagement email to your list, asking them to opt in to future communications if they still want to hear from you — like in this example from Vans Warped Tour.
+Past attendees may not be able to return, so allow them to self-select to ensure you’re getting the right message to the right people.

 Interested in more marketing strategies for your next event?

 Check out Emma’s guide, How to Sell Out Your Next Event in Record Time, to learn how to sell more tickets, boost revenue during sales lulls, and get actionable strategies to make your emails more likely to convert.
 Or, for more email inspiration, check out these four examples of a great event email template to drive attendance and sell more tickets.